 Learn

-This page is a place to better understand honey — how it’s made, how to recognise purity, and why the way honey is handled matters.
+This page is a place to better understand honey — how it’s made, how to recognise purity, and why the way honey is produced and purchased matters.

-Here we share clear, honest information to help you make informed choices, whether you’re new to raw honey or simply want to know more about what’s in the jar.
+Here we share clear, honest information to help you make informed choices, whether you’re new to raw honey or simply want to know more about what’s in the jar — and the impact behind it.

 Understanding Honey